bruxisma/brujeria/docs/index.rst

 Overview
 ========

-Brujería is a python library that augments `setuptools`_ and `build_ext`_ by providing abstract interfaces for user defined extension workflows.
-In laymen's
-terms: It makes it easier to write C and C++ native extensions while improving the overall workflow by adding incremental recompilation, and better REPL support (in that one can technically import their extension modules without having to manually compile anything)
+Brujería is a python library that augments native python extension development by providing abstract interfaces for user defined extension workflows.
+In laymen's terms: It makes it easier to write C and C++ native extensions while improving the overall workflow by adding incremental recompilation, and better REPL support (in that one can technically import their extension modules without having to manually compile anything)

 Why the name?
 -------------